-13.3.1.2 Configuring Stateless IP Address using Web
+13.3.4.2 Configuring Stateless IP Address using Web

-The stateless IP address can be configured on your device with the Web interface.
+The stateless IP address can be configured on your device with the Web interface in two ways:

+- Network Connections

+- Quick Setup

-- To configure the stateless IP address using the Web interface: - From the menu bar, click Network Connections; the WAN Ethernet Properties screen appears. - 2.
-Click WAN Ethernet.
+- ➤ To configure the stateless IP address using Network Connections:

+- 1. From the menu bar, click Network Connections; the WAN Ethernet Properties screen appears.

+- 2. Click WAN Ethernet.